 Have you ever opened a brand new jar of Nutty’s Peanut Butter at midnight only to end up chipping a nail?
 Clumsily manhandled your car keys badly enough to scrape off the topcoat of your freshly manicured pinkies?
 This madness must come to an end!
 We all suffer the cyclic trauma of desperately trying to maintain our nails, but are we really doing a smart job?
 Instead of splurging on pricey manis, let’s start with simple things we can do stop mishaps in their tracks.
 After all, who doesn’t love a perfectly pretty set of nails.
-Read on for some the biggest nail mistakes we make and how you can fix them.
+Read on for some the nail care tips we make and how you can fix them.

-2. Moisturize: We moisturize our face and body so why not our nails too?
+We moisturize our face and body so why not our nails too?
 Much like the rest of our body, our nails need hydration.
 If your nails look like they’re barely making it through a drought, you could use some help.
 Quench this thirst with your regular hand cream like Neutrogena Norwegian Formula Hand Cream or use olive oil.
 Bonus tip: Massage the oil into your fingers just before sleeping.
 Then wear cotton gloves to lock in the moisture.
 You’ll have healthy nails overnight!

 At work or play while you’re jabbing away at your keyboard or touch pad, stop for a second and think about your poor nails.
 The constant stress can damage your nails, causing minute chips and cracks.
 Instead, use your fingertips as far as possible for typing and writing.

 It’s common to see gals using their talons to scoop up objects or use them to pick apart a cumbersome thread or button.
 It’s a cardinal rule: leave picking to your hands and palms, and lifting to your muscles.